Alain296/PLSQL-Capstone-Project-AUCA-2025-GrpA_26450_Mugabo_Artisanal-Coffee-Roastery-Management-System_DB/README.md

 - Maps their interactions with the system (e.g., managers oversee suppliers, sales handle orders)

+## Project Goals

+This initial phase establishes the foundation for the Artisanal Coffee Roastery Management System by defining key operational challenges (inventory mismanagement, order delays, inconsistent quality) and outlining the PL/SQL database solution.
+It identifies the five core entities (Customers, Orders, Inventory, Suppliers, Roasting Logs) with their attributes and relationships, while specifying four user roles and their system interactions.
+The project goals are clearly articulated: to automate order processing for efficiency, maintain accurate inventory levels of green and roasted beans, manage supplier relationships effectively, ensure consistent quality through roasting logs, and generate actionable business reports - all through a robust PL/SQL database system designed to optimize specialty coffee operations.

 # Phase 2: 🛠 Business Process Modeling

 ### 📠 What This Phase Covers